LiamDao/daily_journal_app/SETUP.md

 **📈 Review monthly** — Once a month ask your Gem for a `/summary last month`.
 Patterns that are invisible day to day become very clear over longer windows.

-**🔄 Refresh your Gem** — Re-link your Sheet in the Gem's Knowledge section every few weeks so it always has your most recent entries.
+**🔄 Refresh your Gem** — Make sure to connect your Journal Log Google Sheet via Google Drive such that it stays up to date.

 **🔒 Your data is private** — Your Google Sheet is private to your Google account.
 Your Gem is private to your Google account.
 Nothing you log is visible to anyone else.